aquasecurity/starboard/docs/operator/installation/helm.md

 YAML manifests called Helm [charts].

 To address shortcomings of [static YAML manifests](./kubectl.md) we provide the Helm chart to deploy the Starboard Operator.
-The Helm chart supports all [install modes](./../configuration.md#install-modes).
+The Helm chart supports all [Install Modes](./../configuration.md#install-modes).

 As an example, let's install the operator in the `starboard-system` namespace and configure it to watch the `default`
 namespaces: